The colour white appears an awful lot in Ray Bradbury’s novel Fahrenheit 451 – but what does it mean?

 After their encounter, Montag goes home to his wife, Mildred.
 She too is a white character – her face is “like a snow-covered island”.
 Later Montag thinks of her in less alluring terms: “white bacon.
 He could remember her no other way.”

 Mildred lives for her TV shows.
 These are shown on wall-sized screens, and are interactive and always on.
 Mildred considers the people in her TV to be her family.
-One of her favourite shows is even called the White Clown.
+One of her favourites is even called the White Clown.

 So people are white and clowns are white.
 Side walks, smells and silence are white.
 White is everywhere.
 But what does it mean?